A New Chinese Economic Order?

-China is incrementally developing a new, decentralized model of trade governance through a web of finance, trade, and investment initiatives involving memorandum of understandings, contracts, and trade and investment treaties.
-In this way, China could create a vast, Sino-centric, regional order in which the Chinese state plays a nodal role.
-Chinese state-owned and private enterprises have now internationalized and integrated within Sino-centric global production chains.
+China is incrementally developing a new, decentralized model of trade governance through a web of finance, trade, and investment initiatives involving memorandum of understanding, contracts, and trade and investment treaties, supported by an indigenous innovation policy that is transnational in its reach.
+In this way, China could create a vast, Sino-centric, legal order in which the Chinese state plays a nodal role.
 It is a hub and spokes model, with China at the hub.
-In this paper, we first examine China’s export of an infrastructure-based development model (Part A) before turning to its creation of a complementary web of free trade and investment agreements (Part B), and an indigenous innovation policy (Part C).
-The paper theorizes and empirically traces how this forms part of the broader evolving ecology of transnational trade legal orders.
+In this article, we first examine China’s export of an infrastructure-based development model, implemented through Chinese state-owned and private enterprise investments and commercial contracts (Part B), before turning to China’s development of a complementary web of free trade and investment agreements (Part C), and an indigenous innovation policy (Part D).
+The paper theorizes and empirically traces how these Chinese initiatives shape the evolving ecology of the transnational legal order for trade.

 Suggested Citation: Suggested Citation

 University of California, Irvine School of Law ( email )

 Singapore Management University - School of Law ( email )